Essential Guide To Madrid Spain Transport

 www.tele-taxi.es

-A taxi is a great idea during the night time when the metro doesn’t run.
-Especially if you aren’t familiar with your surroundings.
+You can take a taxi during the night time when the metro doesn't run.
+Especially if you aren't familiar with your surroundings.
 Official Madrid Spain transport taxis are white with a red stripe, and can be either stopped in the street, or you can wait at a taxi rank for one.
-The taxi ranks are indicated by a blue sign that contains a white letter ‘T’.
+The taxi ranks are indicated by a blue sign that contains a white letter 'T'.

 The taxi will display a green light when it is available.
-The charge for setting the metre going is 1.85 euros, and after that it’s 87 cents a kilometre in the city centre between 06:00 and 22:00.
+The charge for setting the metre going is , and after that it's a kilometre in the city centre between .

 Car Hire